 The presence of business and industry in Burbank will not disrupt the tranquility of home life, and its proximity to competent medical centers – Lourdes Medical Center, Kennewick General Hospital, and Kadlec Medical Center – makes the city very well equipped to deal with the unforeseen.
 The manufacturing industry is responsible for 14.5% of commercial activity, 13.4% is taken up by transport and warehousing, 13.1% by educational, health, and social services, 11.9% by construction, and 11.1% by the professional, scientific, and management sectors.

 Burbank’s nearest cities include Finley (4.1 miles, as the "crow flies," 13 miles by drive), Pasco (8 miles), and Highland (8.2 miles).
 Other cities of proximity are Wallula, Kennewick, West Pasco, Richland, and Touchet.

 Remember what Lyndon B. Johnson once said about the American city?
 “The American city should be a collection of communities where every member has a right to belong.
 It should be a place where every man feels safe on his streets and in the house of his friends…This is what man sought at the dawn of civilization.
 It is what we seek today.”

 Sound Real Estate Purchase

 We believe that Burbank has fulfilled such expectations, and it will continue to seek ways to be much deserving of those ideals.
 When you visit Burbank, talk to the locals.
 They’ll tell you why they chose Burbank and why they’ve decided to raise their children here.
-Colleges and universities dot the Burbank landscape – sufficient faculties and resources catering to the inquisitive and the curious.
+Colleges and universities dot the Burbank landscape – sufficient faculties and resources catering to the inquisitive.
 In the name of commuting convenience, three airports service the population with three others in neighboring cities.